cern-cta/CTA/continuousintegration/orchestration/README.md

 The catalogue supports both Oracle and Postgres backends.
 A Postgres database can be deployed locally, but an Oracle database cannot.
 As such, **when using Oracle it will use a centralized database**.
 This is of course not ideal, but there is no way around this.
 For development purposes, you are expected to use your own Oracle account (see [internal docs](https://tapeoperations.docs.cern.ch/dev/centrally_managed_resources/#oracle-dbs-for-development-and-ci)).
 This is also something extremely important to be aware of for the CI.
 It is vitally important that there is only ever a single instance connecting with a given account.
 Multiple instances connecting with the same account **will interfere with eachother**.
 To prevent this, each of our custom CI runners has their own Oracle account and jobs are not allowed to run concurrently on the same runner.

 For the sake of repeatable tests, it is therefore important to always wipe the catalogue.
 Not doing so will cause the database to have potential leftovers from previous runs.
 It should also be noted, that at the end of the wipe catalogue job, the catalogue will be re-initialised with the configured catalogue schema.
+That means even an empty database will need to be "wiped" in order to initialise the catalogue.
 As such, the only situation in which one would not want to wipe the catalogue is if there is important data in the catalogue that you want to test on.

 The `catalogue` chart expects the following required parameters:
 - `wipeImage.tag`: the tag for the `ctageneric` image to use.
 Used by the wipe catalogue job.
-- `wipeImage.registry`: while not technically required, it is typically desirable to provide `global.image.registry`, as this will default to `gitlab-registry.cern.ch/cta` otherwise.
+- `wipeImage.registry`: while not technically required, it is typically desirable to provide this, as it will default to `gitlab-registry.cern.ch/cta` otherwise.
 - `schemaVersion`: the catalogue schema version to deploy.
 - `wipeCatalogue`: whether to wipe the catalogue or not.
 - `configuration`: the catalogue configuration.